lbussy/keg-cop/docs/api/index.rst

 Send Temperature Report
 ------------------------------

-A report containing all temperature points is sent to the Keg Screen system every minute.
+A report containing all temperature points is sent to the KegScreen system every minute.
 The format is as follows:

 .. code-block:: json